hy1984427/appium/README.md

 ![Alt text](https://raw.githubusercontent.com/hy1984427/appium/master/images/appium_logo.png "appium")

-The appium test demos using Ruby from scratch, step by step including environment setup and scirpt demo.
+This is an appium handbook using Ruby, including environment setup and basic scripts and migrate them into Cucumber features.

+The handbook is written based on appium v1.1.0.